Armadillo Autoduel Arena

 Armadillo Autoduel Arena is a 1983 supplement for Car Wars published by Steve Jackson Games.

 Gameplay

-Armadillo Autoduel Arena features the first autoduelling area opened in the U.S., built around an abandoned shopping mall.
+Armadillo Autoduel Arena is a supplement that debuts the first autoduelling arena in the United States, which was constructed around a deserted shopping mall.

 Reception

 Craig Sheeley reviewed Armadillo Autoduel Arena in Space Gamer No. 67.
 Sheeley commented that "As a whole, the Armadillo Autoduel Arena is an unusual place to duel, due to interrupted line-of-sight and the necessary gambit of screaming around the central bunker at high speed to see anybody.
 I find it a welcome break from road dueling.
 A must for Car Wars fans."

 GeekDad wrote that Armadillo Autoduel Arena was "an enclosed arena that would make the old Demolition Derby's look like a pillow fight [...] both 21" x 32" maps combined to create the playing area.
 I have fond memories of using this map quite a bit because anytime a player's car was totaled but the driver survived, that player would inevitably try to make a run for the center buildings.
 Key word – 'try.'"